rackerlabs/support-how-to/content/cloud-databases/manage-cloud-databases-ha-groups-in-the-cloud-control-panel.md

 The hostnames stay the same regardless of failovers and which instance is the master.

-The following image shows an example of a completed build.
+The following image shows an example of a completed build:

 <img src="{% asset_path cloud-databases/manage-cloud-databases-ha-groups-in-the-control-panel/details-page-with-schedule.png %}" alt="completed instances display running status" />